-Jim Houghton has over 38 years experience practicing law in New Mexico since joining Modrall Sperling in 1973, where he has been a partner since 1979.
-He is the past Chair of the Firm's Corporate/Banking/Real Estate Department and Practice Group and the Chair of the Construction and Design Law Industry Service Group.
+Jim Houghton has more than 40 years' experience practicing law in New Mexico.
+He joined Modrall Sperling in 1973 and was elected shareholder in 1979.
+He serves as Chair of the Construction and Design Industry Service Group.
 His practice has concentrated in transactions, litigation and alternative dispute resolution in the areas of real estate, construction and design law, government contracts, commercial leasing, and land use (including development, zoning, and subdivision).
+In 2013, Best Lawyers® recognized Jim as Lawyer of the Year in Construction Law in Albuquerque.

 Jim has had mediator training through the Attorney-Mediators Institute and advanced arbitration training through the American Arbitration Association.
 He has handled arbitrations through the Second Judicial District Court-Appointed Mediator program.